Have you ever heard the statistic that the majority of Americans couldn’t cover a surprise $500 emergency expense?

 If you are a full-time W2 employee, you can sign up for Quin.

-After 90 days, the lifestyle protection is “activated,” and if you lose your job, you get a benefit of $1,000 a month for three months.
+After 90 days, the Lifestyle Protection is “activated,” and if you lose your job, you get a benefit of up to $1,000 a month for up to three months.
+So Quin gives you the immediate benefit of ongoing credit building in the present, and peace of mind in knowing you’ll get up to $3K if you’re laid off in the future.

 401(k) Hardship Distribution or Loan